-Do not use an automotive quick charger as it may overcharge and damage the battery.
+Do not use an automotive quick charger as it may overcharge and may damage the battery and the alternator.

 Should the battery Voltage fall below 12.7 Volts, the battery should be charged using a Triumph approved battery charger.
 Always follow the instructions supplied with the battery charger.